Wise-SrNet: A Novel Architecture for Enhancing Image Classification by Learning Spatial Resolution of Feature Maps

 By comparing 1179648 weights with 133376 weights, it will be clear that using separable convolutional layers will significantly reduce the number of model weights.
 From the date these layers were created, some models like Xception \cite{chollet2017xception}, and NasNet \cite{zoph2018learning} used them and achieved remarkable results.

 In this work, we want to address the problem of losing spatial data (caused by using GAP layers) without increasing computational cost.
 Our goal is to make the models able to learn how to combine the extracted feature map data and feed it to the final classification layer without losing any information.
-Inspired by the architecture of depthwise convolution layers, we have designed a series of layers that enable the models to learn how to analyze both the spatial and channel information of the extracted feature map.
+Inspired by the architecture of depthwise convolution layers, we have designed a series of layers that enables the models to learn how to analyze both of the spatial and channel information of the extracted feature map.
 We have called our novel architecture Wise-SrNet.